Ticket Categories and How to Use Them

 User issue- internal Help Desk

-User Issue Internal - monthly help desk customer, handled by internal GGIT team.
+End User Issue.
+Monthly help desk customer.
+Issue to be handled by internal GGIT team.

 Notes